Getting started

 Installation

-To use splitcode, first install it from source:
+To use splitcode, you can install it via conda:

 git clone https://github.com/pachterlab/splitcode